Skip to main content

 1–2 Blogs Per Month (Slow but Steady)

 This works for smaller websites or solo creators.
 Results will be slower, but consistency still matters more than volume.
+What matters most is sticking to a schedule.
+Search engines and users both value predictability.

 How Blogging Frequency Affects Rankings Over Time